 - High blood pressure.
 Untreated or poorly treated high blood pressure is a major cause of CKD.
 However, CKD can also cause high blood pressure, as the kidney has a role in blood pressure regulation.
 About nine out of ten people with CKD stages 3-5 have high blood pressure.

-- Diseases of the tiny filters (glomeruli), such as inflammation of the glomeruli in the kidneys (glomerulonephritis).
+- Diseases of the tiny filters in the kidneys (glomeruli), such as inflammation of the glomeruli (glomerulonephritis).

 - Narrowing of the artery taking blood to the kidney (renal artery stenosis)